anoduck/Biber-OpenBSD/README.md

 ./build.sh
 ```

+You might need to update the version number of libraries in `build.sh`.
+You may also need to install some (e.g., `doas pkg_add gdbm`).

 ### Run the test to ensure it works

 Being brutally honest, it took four tries before a functioning biber executable was built.
 Every one